tychay/TGIFramework/README.md

 ### [PHP Framework Interoperability](http://www.php-fig.org/) ###

-TGIFramework was written before this existed (in it's earliest incarnations it was written before PHP 5 was released).
-Because of that, support for PSR is a work in progress.
+TGIFramework was written long before this existed (in it's earliest incarnations it was written before PHP 5 was released!).
+Because of that, support for PSR is a work-in-progress.

 Here is the status: